Morrissey Boulevard: History

 The road was designed as early as 1906 as an urban parkway to be constructed along the route of the Old Colony Railroad to give travelers to Quincy and Massachusetts South Shore locations a way to bypass city streets.
 In planning for nearly two decades, it was finally completed in 1924 and named Old Colony Parkway.
 The originally proposed route paralleling the railroad was changed and moved to the shore of Dorchester Bay on the Atlantic Ocean due in part to land reclamation efforts prior to completion of the road.
-Old Colony Parkway was renamed William T. Morrissey Boulevard in 1951 in honor of the former head of the Metropolitan District Commission, now the Massachusetts Department of Conservation and Recreation (DCR).
+Old Colony Parkway was renamed William T. Morrissey Boulevard in 1951 in honor of the former head of the Metropolitan District Commission (MDC), now the Massachusetts Department of Conservation and Recreation (DCR).
 The older commission constructed many parkways within Greater Boston and the DCR continues to own and maintain Morrissey Boulevard.

-Flooding and maintenance
+Flooding

 It is becoming known for high tide flooding.
 The thoroughfare was flooded during the January 2018 North American blizzard, the first March 2018 nor'easter, and during the January 2019 North American winter storm.
 In September 2020, the thoroughfare was flooded during the passage of Hurricane Teddy, while a king tide caused Morrissey Boulevard to become flooded in November 2020, and the thoroughfare was flooded during the second December 2020 nor'easter.
 The thoroughfare was flooded during the 2021 Groundhog Day nor'easter.
 In July 2021, the National Oceanic and Atmospheric Administration (NOAA) released a report estimating that Boston would experience 11 to 18 days of high tide flooding in the following year.
 The thoroughfare was flooded during the January 2022 North American blizzard and the December 2022 North American winter storm.
+In January 2024, another king tide caused Morrissey Boulevard to become flooded.

-In February 2016, the DCR announced public meetings for designing a restoration project for Morrissey Boulevard to the Neponset River Greenway Council.
 In October 2018, Boston Mayor Marty Walsh announced a comprehensive climate change adaptation proposal to protect the Boston Harbor coastline from flooding that included a proposal to re-design Morrissey Boulevard, and in October 2020, the Walsh administration released a 174-page climate change adaptation report for the Boston Harbor coastline in Dorchester that included proposals to elevate Morrissey Boulevard to as high as 16 feet NAVD 88 and install tide gates and berms with cost estimates ranging from $55.6 million to $90.9 million.
-In March 2021, the administrations of Massachusetts Governor Charlie Baker and Marty Walsh announced a $1 million infrastructure study to improve the Morrissey Boulevard corridor and Kosciuszko Circle, which received its funding from the Massachusetts Department of Transportation and the Boston Planning & Development Agency in July 2021.
+In December 2024, the DCR announced that it was planning to install a new pump station along the Neponset Greenway extension to reduce flooding along Morrissey that it estimated would cost $3 million.